Using oil for the safe conditioning of your horse

 The reason for this is that omega-3 essential fatty acids are incorporated into cell membranes and can be released or transformed into prostaglandins.
 It is recognised that high levels of omega-6, another type of essential fatty acid, are converted to pro-inflammatory prostaglandins, essentially putting the body into an ‘inflammatory’ state that is linked to problems such as arthritis.
 In contrast, omega-3 is converted to anti-inflammatory substances considered to promote good health.

-Oily fish or cod liver oil supplements are commonly recognised as the best source of omega-3 essential fatty acids and included in Natural Vitality Coat & Hoof supplement.
+Oily fish or cod liver oil supplements are commonly recognised as the best source of omega-3 essential fatty acids.
 However, if you prefer to use oils from plant origins, the next best source of essential fatty acids is hemp oil or linseed oil.
-Either of these oils can be added to your horse or pony's winter ration to keep it looking sleek and shiny all through the winter.
+Either of these oils can be added to your horse or pony’s ration to keep it looking sleek and shiny all through the winter.